microsoft/devhome/docs/tools/common/RenderWebHyperlinksBehavior.md

 # RenderWebHyperlinksBehavior behavior
-A behavior that can be attached to a `TextBloc`k control to render `http[s]` hyperlinks in the text.
+A behavior that can be attached to a `TextBlock` control to render `http[s]` hyperlinks in the text.
 The behavior uses a regular expression to find hyperlinks in the text and converts them to clickable hyperlinks.

 ## Example
 ```xml